Carseldine railway station: History

 In September 1985, the Queensland Government provided funding to build Carseldine station in the state budget.

 The station was opened by the Minister for Transport Don Lane in June 1986.
 Lifts were installed in 1999.
 On 28 August 2000, a third platform opened as part of the addition of a third track from Northgate to Bald Hills.

 Services

-Carseldine is served by all City network services from Kippa-Ring to Central, many continuing to Springfield Central.
+Carseldine is served by all Citytrain network services from Kippa-Ring to Central, many continuing to Springfield Central.

 Services by platform

 Transport links

-Brisbane Transport operates one route to and from Carseldine station:
+Transport for Brisbane operates one bus route to and from Carseldine station: